cs-4241-2023/a3-persistence/README.md

 - Persistent data storage in between server sessions using [mongodb]
 - Use of a [CSS framework or template]

-Your application is required to demonstrate the use of the following concepts:

-HTML:
 - HTML input tags and form fields of various flavors
 - HTML that can display all data *for a particular authenticated user*.

-General:
 - Your site should achieve at least 90% on the `Performance`, `Best Practices`, `Accessibility`, and `SEO` tests

-Deliverables
----

-Do the following to complete this assignment:

-4. Ensure that your project has the proper naming scheme `a3-yourfirstname-yourlastname` so we can find it.
-5. Fork this repository and modify the README to the specifications below.
-6. Create and submit a Pull Request to the original repo.
-Name the pull request using the following template: `a3-firstname-lastname`.

 Acheivements
 ---